aku11i/kimochii-pointer/README.md

 ### Text

-Pointer stretches vertically like a text cursor.
+The pointer stretches vertically like a text cursor.

 ```html
 <p data-kimochii-pointer="text"></p>